kit-data-manager/fairdo-cookbook/src/kip_intro.md

 In receipt we will show how you to create a PID Kernel Information Profile (KIP).
-The KIP is a special Data Type which allows you to define and validate elements in a PID Information Record.
+The KIP is a special Data Type which allows you to define and validate elements in a PID Record.
 The goal is, to store a small subset of metadata in this record directly in the PID resolving service to allow fast, machine actionable decisions already on the PID-level.
 Thus, a machine can decide on further resolution of the referenced content or withdraw the PID if does not contain any interpretable information.

 ---